Banana Cream Pie Ice Cream (without a machine!)

 - 2 cups cold heavy whipping cream OR 2 tubs — 8 ounces each Cool Whip

 - 1 banana — more if you like lots of banana

 - Bake pie crust (flat) on a cookie sheet in a 350° oven for about 15-20 minutes (watch it after 10 minutes; you want it to be more crunchy than soft, but not burned).
 Let it cool, then break it into bite-sized pieces.

-- Mix Cool Whip and sweetened condensed milk in a large bowl.
-Add pudding mix and vanilla and stir well.
+- Mix sweetened condensed milk with pudding mix and vanilla in a large bowl and stir well.